-This intermediate to advanced course is designed for social workers and related professionals required to complete ethics continuing education.
+This intermediate to advanced course is designed for counselors and related professionals.

-The purpose of this course is to increase the social work professional's knowledge base about ethical theories, principles, and the application of these principles to social work practice.
-A historical context of ethics in social work and in the larger context of the helping professions, such as nursing and other human service areas, will be explored.
-The course will also examine the specific components of the National Association of Social Workers (NASW) Code of Ethics, ethical theories, ethical decision-making processes, the psychological context of moral development, and multiculturalism and ethics.
+The purpose of this course is to increase the professional counselor's knowledge base about ethical theories, principles, and the application of these principles to counseling practice.
+A historical context of ethics in counseling and in the larger context of the helping professions, such as medicine, social work, and other human service areas, will be explored.
+The course will also examine the specific components of ethical theories, ethical decision-making processes, the psychological context of moral development, multiculturalism, and the field's two major codes of ethics.

-- Discuss the historical context of ethics in social work and the emergence of the National Association of Social Workers (NASW) Code of Ethics. - 2.
-Define common terms such as ethics, morality, ethical dilemmas, and ethical principles. - 3.
-Identify the purpose and functions of the NASW Code of Ethics. - 4.
-Differentiate between deontologic, teleologic, motivist, natural law, transcultural ethical, and ethical relativism theories. - 5.
-Discuss the relationship between ethical theories and the NASW Code of Ethics. - 6.
-Identify the different ethical decision-making models. - Discuss the psychologic context of ethical decision making by applying Lawrence Kohlberg's theory of moral development. - 8.
-Discuss ethical issues that emerge with social work practice under managed care systems.
+- 1. Discuss the historical context of ethics in counseling. - 2.
+Define common terms such as ethics, values, morality, ethical dilemmas, and ethical principles. - 3.
+Discuss the ethical principles in the American Counseling Association (ACA) Code of Ethics and the National Board for Certified Counselors (NBCC) Code of Ethics. - 4.
+Differentiate between deontologic, teleologic, motivist, natural law, transcultural ethical, feminist, and multicultural theories. - 5.
+Identify the different ethical decision-making models. - Discuss the psychologic context of ethical decision making by applying Lawrence Kohlberg's theory of moral development. - 7.
+Outline ethical issues that emerge with counseling in managed care systems. - 8.
+Review issues that arise in online counseling, including sociocultural context, ethical and legal issues, and standards for ethical practice.